abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \end{equation}
 $$

-Let assume that $M_1$ and $M_2$ are operation applied on the individual systems.
-The tensor product of these matrices represents the joint operation on multiple systems.
-In the last step of the above derivation we can see that the tensor product describes the output-input relationship for each input $\langle bd|$ of the joint system.
+Lets assume that $M_1$ and $M_2$ are operation applied on the individual systems.
+The tensor product of these matrices represent the joint operation on the joint system.
+In the last step of the above derivation we could see that the tensor product describes the output-input relationship for each input $\langle bd|$ of the joint system.
 We can think about this in a different way as the follows.

 $$
 \begin{equation}\tag{14}